 As homes are advertised, if no priority household succeeds in securing it, the home will be made available to all other applicants who fit all other criteria to apply to buy or rent a home.

-In addition to the income limits listed above, you must be able to demonstrate that you can afford to sustain the monthly housing costs involved in low cost home ownership products, this will be looked at in detail when you have a financial assessment with an independent financial advisor but for example, as a rough guide, your housing costs (comprising your mortgage costs, rent and service charge) can be no more than 40% of your net income if your are buying with Shared Ownership.
+In addition to the income limits listed above, you must be able to demonstrate that you can afford to sustain the monthly housing costs involved in low cost home ownership products, this will be looked at in detail when you have a financial assessment with a specialist financial advisor but for example, as a rough guide, your monthly housing costs (comprising your mortgage costs, rent and service charge) should be no more than 40% of your net income if your are buying with Shared Ownership.